For help in choosing or applying for any of these programs, contact the nearest

 Applications and additional information are available from the

 VSO Offices of the Illinois Department of Veterans' Affairs, college financial aid offices or the Illinois Student Assistance Commission (ISAC), 1755 Lake Cook Road, Deerfield, 60015, telephone 847-948-8550 or 800-899-ISAC,

 In order to receive benefits under this program an applicant must:

-- Be an Illinois National Guard member, defined as meeting on of
+- Be an Illinois National Guard member, defined as meeting one of these two criteria:

 - Be active in the Illinois National Guard or